 Model: Nike Air Zoom Pegasus 37

 - Firstly, the outsole of the Nike Air Zoom Pegasus 37 uses Duralon under the forefoot.
-This technology consists of a light and flexible rubber that helps the shoe adapt to the movement of the foot for more bounce.
-This is especially important during the propulsion phase when the foot pushes the ground to propel the body.
-In addition, this technology provides effective grip on urban surfaces even in rainy weather.
+This technology consists of a light and flexible rubber that helps the shoe adapt to the foot’s movement for more bounce.
+It’s essential during the propulsion phase when the foot pushes the ground to propel the body.
+Also, this technology provides an effective grip on urban surfaces, even in rainy weather.

 - Secondly, the BRS 1000 technology also equips the outer sole of the shoe under the heel.
-This is a carbon rubber (therefore firm) placed under the heel to protect the platform from early wear due to friction with the road.
+It’s a carbon rubber (therefore firm) placed under the heel to protect the platform from premature wear due to friction with the road.
 This rubber also improves the grip of the shoe on urban surfaces.

-- Also noteworthy is the waffle pattern of the outsole, which aim to provide optimal traction and better balance the force of the impact at the moment the foot lands on the ground.
+- Also noteworthy is the waffle pattern of the outsole, which aims to provide optimal traction and better balance the force of the impact at the moment the foot lands on the ground.

 - Finally, the Rubber Crash Rail wraps around the shoe to provide more flexibility to the sole, resulting in a smoother transition from heel to toe throughout the stride.
 This technology also helps extend the life of the outsole.

 - A major change for the Pegasus range, the midsole now features the React cushioning technology.
-This is an especially soft foam developed by Nike.
+It’s an especially soft foam developed by Nike.
 Its aim is to provide maximum impact absorption during the run for optimal comfort.
-In addition, this configuration promises to provide optimal rebound for a dynamic ride.
+Besides, this configuration promises to provide optimal rebound for a dynamic ride.
 Launched two years ago with the Epic React and Odyssey React models, React has become a flagship technology of the American brand.

 - In addition, midfoot bands adapt to the shape of your foot for a secure and comfortable fit.

-- The P37 is available in a FlyEase version.
-This is a quick lacing system with a tension cord that runs through the midfoot straps and ends with a knotless closure.
-This makes it easier to adjust the pressure around the foot.
+- The P37 is available in a FlyEase version: a quick lacing system with a tension cord that runs through the midfoot straps and ends with a knotless closure.
+It makes it easier to adjust the pressure around the foot.